Notice of Privacy Practices

 - to notify the appropriate government authority if we believe a patient has been the victim of abuse or neglect.
 We will only make this disclosure if the patient agrees or when required or authorized by law.

-We may disclose your medical information to a health oversight agency for activities authorized by law, for example, audits, investigations, inspections and licensure.
+Health Oversight Activities: We may disclose your medical information to a health oversight agency for activities authorized by law.
+For example, audits, investigations, inspections and licensure.
 These activities are necessary for the government to protect public health, monitor government programs, and comply with civil rights laws.

 - in response to a court order, criminal subpoena, warrant or other lawful process;